 - “It’s better this way.”
 Someone actually said this to a person who lost both parents in a car crash.
 The speaker meant, “At least they’ll be together,” but the grieving child didn’t feel that way.

-- “You must feel angry (or devastated or insert any other emotion).”
+- “You must feel [angry, devastated, etc.].”
 Feelings can run the gamut depending on the relationship with the deceased, circumstances of death and other factors.
 Why go there at all?

 - “My second cousin lost her brother, too.”
 Nobody’s interested in stories about people they don’t know.
 “I lost my own brother,” although less objectionable, is still irrelevant.